Introduction to the Program

 Genre.
 Application writing for fellowships is akin to the grant writing genre.
 It involves thinking strategically to maximize your value in every question on the application form with perfected presentation, plus marrying your personal statement to your project or academic proposal.
-The personal statement is an intellectual biography of what led you to the point of your proposal and gave you the background that reassures about its potential for success.
+The personal statement is an intellectual biography of what led you to the point of your proposal and gave you the background that reassures selectors about its potential for success.
 It also embraces your career goals so that your past, present, and future form a cohesive continuum.

 Travel abroad if you can.
 Expand your horizons.
 Participate in interesting programs.
 Undertake projects.
 Initiate enterprises.
-Or stay on campus but do research.
+Or stay on campus but DO RESEARCH.

 Overseas study has become a vital part of education, and international fellowships are the high road to study abroad.
 To gain valuable international experience early in your career is becoming important for some careers.
 You can prepare for a job market where many activities have become globalized by acquiring the skills to thrive in the international arena.
 Studying overseas opens a window to a world of new experiences and sheds light on new options.
 International study brings fresh perspectives to political and economic issues, to interpersonal relationships, and to career choices.
-BUT IT IS NOT FOR EVERYONE.
-Some are better suited to pursuing their dreams in the United States and some dreams are better accomplished at home.
-We offer domestic graduate school fellowships as well.

 Research and Internships such as Kahn Institute fellowships, collaborative research with professors, and Praxis internships through the CDO.